-FarCry New Dawn is an open world first-person shooter developed by Ubisoft.
-It is available on Steam, Uplay, Xbox One and PlayStation 4 for $39.99.
+FarCry New Dawn is an open-world first-person shooter developed by Ubisoft.
+It is available on Steam, Humble Bundle, Uplay, Xbox One, and PlayStation 4 for $39.99.
 This review was conducted on a base PlayStation 4 system by Joseph Pugh.

-The Map itself is reused from FarCry 5 but its hardly noticeable as so much of the landscape has changed.
-You can make out landmarks if you look close, but its a feeling of awe and interest rather than disappointment.
+The map itself is reused from FarCry 5 but it’s hardly noticeable since so much of the landscape has changed.
+You can make out landmarks if you look close, but it’s a feeling of awe and interest rather than disappointment.

-Old buildings are buried in rubble, in pieces or covered in vegetation.
+Old buildings are buried in rubble, in pieces, or covered in vegetation.
 However, Hope county isn’t a wasteland like some other post-apocalyptic titles.
-This little place in Montana is instead experiencing a super bloom, which means lots of dense vegetation and pink flowers everywhere.
+This little place in Montana is experiencing a super bloom, which means lots of dense vegetation and pink flowers everywhere.
 So much pink…

-The story does an admirable job cleaning up the mess of FarCry 5s endings.
-This time two new villains show ups, twin leaders of the highwaymen, Mickey and Lou.
+The story does an admirable job of cleaning up the mess of FarCry 5’s ending.
+This time two new villains show up, twin leaders of the highwaymen, Mickey and Lou.
 They fail to capture the captivating and interesting nature of past FarCry villains.
-Both Mickey and Lou are pretty standard psychopathic villains, but they serve the plot well enough.
+Both Mickey and Lou are pretty standard psychopathic baddies, but they serve the plot well enough.

-The story itself also feels a bit rushed, though that’s not surprising with the nature of New Dawn being a shorter but cheaper game overall.
-Regardless, it’s nice to see the returning characters and how they are doing after the apocalypse and to learn what became of the Deputy, the player’s character from FarCry 5.
-On the flipside…Hurks makes a comeback, screw you Hurk.
+The story itself also feels a bit rushed, though that’s not surprising with the nature of New Dawn being a shorter, cheaper game overall.
+Regardless, it’s nice to see the returning characters, and how they are doing after the apocalypse while learning what became of the Deputy, the player’s character from FarCry 5.
+On the flipside…Hurk makes a comeback, screw you Hurk.

 You also stockpile Ethanol, which is used to upgrade your new home base, Prosperity.
 You have many facilities that you can upgrade, including your weapon bench that will let you craft higher tier weapons, and a training facility to increase the health and damage of your guns for hire.